 1. Performance Limitations

-The Java Virtual Machine is one of the major reasons behind its poor performance due to its runtime overhead.
-Moreover, memory management aspects like thread deadlocks, inadequate caching configurations, and garbage collection can further degrade performance if not handled effectively.
+The Java Virtual Machine contributes significantly to performance overhead due to its runtime operations.
+Moreover, memory management aspects like thread deadlocks, inadequate caching configurations, and Java garbage collection can further degrade performance if not handled effectively.

-Additionally, Just-In-Time (JIT) compilation requires some time to interpret and compile the Java bytecode into native machine code during runtime, which could give way to performance issues.
+Additionally, Just-In-Time (JIT) compilation requires time to interpret and compile Java bytecode into native machine code during runtime, which can lead to performance issues.
 Therefore, it is crucial for Java developers to carefully manage memory and system resources to avoid performance degradation.

 2. GUI Look and Feel

-Compared to apps developed using modern languages, Java-based app designs often lack the elegant look and smooth functioning of the graphical interface.
-To users, the look and feel of Java apps may seem outdated in comparison to modern applications.
+Compared to apps developed with modern languages, Java-based app designs often lack the elegant look and smooth functionality of their graphical interfaces.
+To users, the look and feel of Java apps may seem outdated compared to modern applications.
 Moreover, when building native apps, Java can’t fully replicate the seamless performance and platform-specific look and feel that native development tools provide.

 3. Verbose and Complex Codes